x-ji/command_processor/README.md

 - The task description also mentions "deployment strategy" though I haven't had time to focus on that.
 I just added distillery as a dependency and I was able to produce and run releases successfully.
 Improvements would include further containerizing the app for Docker and Kubernetes.

-- After I started, I realized that `Task` might not be a very good name for module names since there is also a built-in `Task` module already.
-Apparently our module is prefixed by `CommandProcessor.` though it might still be better to use a different name.
+- After I started, I realized that `Task` might not be a very good module name since there is also a built-in `Task` module already.
+Our module is prefixed by `CommandProcessor.`, but it might still have been better to use a different name.

+- Normally in Phoenix, most functions would live in a context module instead of the `CommandProcessor.Task` module itself.
+That also makes the code more modular and clearer.
+It's just that in this task there is only one data type to deal with, so I just put all the functions within the same module.

 - There could always be more edge cases for incoming data and especially for command line commands.
 I covered some error cases with my tests, though in a production app one might want to add even more tests.
 Property-based testing might also help.

-- Normally in Phoenix, most functions would live in a context module instead of the `CommandProcessor.Task` module itself.
-That also makes the code more modular and clearer.
-It's just that in this task there is only one data type to deal with so I just put all the functions within the same module.